openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### `ldp_vp_2.0` Key Proof Type {#ldp_vp-proof-type}

-The verifiable presentation MUST contain the following elements:
+The verifiable presentation as defined by [@VC_DATA_2.0] signed using Data Integrity that are used as Key Proofs MUST contain the following elements:

   * in the presentation itself,
       * `holder`: OPTIONAL.
 MUST be equivalent to the DID in the `proof.verificationMethod` property.